 Many people not covered by an employer retirement plan could save through an IRA, but do not do so on their own.
 A payroll deduction IRA at work can simplify the process and encourage employees to get started.

-Under Federal law, individuals saving in a traditional IRA may be able to receive some tax advantages on the money they save, up to a certain amount, and the investments can grow tax-deferred.
-If the individual selects a Roth IRA, the employee’s contributions are after-tax and the investments grow tax-free.
+Under Federal law, individuals saving in a traditional IRA may be able to receive some tax advantages on the money they contribute, and the investments can grow tax-deferred.
+If the individual selects a Roth IRA, the contributions are after-tax and the investments grow tax-free.

 Advantages of a payroll deduction IRA: